 How Dogs See Certain Colors

+Can dogs see red?
+What about orange or pink?
 Just because dogs primarily see in yellow and blue, this doesn’t mean that every other color is outside of their ability to detect.
 However, be aware that dogs don’t see colors that same way that we do.
 For example…

 - When a Human Sees Red, a Dog Sees Dark Brown